jasonknoll/guitar-tabs/README.md

 in Ascii form.
 There are websites like [Songsterr](http://songsterr.com/) that display tabs quite nicely, however, I want to use Git and Ascii tabs specifically.

-The song tabs are grouped by artist and I plan to have scales tabs for every scale in every position.
+The song tabs are grouped by artist and I plan to have tabs for every scale in every position.

 ## What is a tab?